isabella232/primetime.en/help/release-notes/ptai-20x-release-notes.md

 **When:** Wednesday, April 1, 2020 from 03:00 AM to 04:00 AM EASTERN

-* Fixed an issue that caused subtitles to go out of sync after ad insertion in VOD/WebVTT.
+* Fixed an issue that caused subtitles to go out of sync after ad insertion in VOD/ WebVTT.

 * Security updates.